-This procedure for installing a PC R6870 Video Card into a Mac Pro works for Mac OS Yosemite and Marvericks as well as Mac OS X Lion with one change, you don’t have to load the drivers.
-From the release of Mac OS X Lion, the Mac OS software includes the necessary ATI Radeon HD 6870 drivers required for a Mac Pro.
+This procedure for installing a PC ATI Radeon HD 6870 Video Card into a Mac Pro works for Mac OS Yosemite, Mavericks, Lion, and El Capitan with one change, starting with Mac OS X Lion, you don’t have to load the drivers because Mac OS X includes the necessary ATI Radeon HD 6870 drivers required for a Mac Pro.
 Unlike supported cards, the screen still starts out black while the OS is booting.

 Disconnect the power cable, unscrew the bar that holds the PCIe cards in place, and pull out the 8800 video card.
-Note that on the PCIe connector on the mother board there is a plastic catch that you will need to pull up to remove the card.
-If you don’t you will break this off.
+Note that on the PCIe connector on the motherboard there is a plastic catch that you will need to pull up to remove the card.
+If you don’t, you will break this off.
 Not the end of the word, but not ideal.